How to Get a Healthy Fresh Start

 Start by thoroughly cleaning it from top to bottom.
 You want a nice welcome environment to prepare healthy meals in.

-Then make sure you have at least two non-stick frying pans, one non-stick pot for stews or soups and another non-stick pot for boiling water.
+Make sure you have at least two non-stick frying pans, one non-stick pot for stews or soups and another non-stick pot for boiling water.
 Traditional pots are OK, but the non-stick varieties require less butter or oils when you're cooking.
-They're also easier to cleanup.
+They're also easier to clean up.

 Keep a decorative bowl on the counter for fresh fruit.
-Make sure to put it someplace prominent so you see it and actually eat the fruit.
+Make sure to put it someplace prominent, so you see it and eat the fruit.
 If you eat a lot of bananas, a banana tree will help prevent bruising.

 Buy a blender for protein shakes.
 Then resolve to make at least one a week.

 Come home to a hot meal by using a crock-pot (also known as a slow cooker).
 Fill it full of meat, vegetables and spices before you leave for the day.
 When you return, you'll have a fresh cooked homemade meal.
 Put the leftovers in individual serving containers and freeze them for another day.

 Toss out the full-fat condiments.
 Regular mayonnaise, full-fat salad dressings and any jar or canned cheeses.
 Replace them with low-fat or fat-free salad dressings and mayonnaise.
 Mustard, bar-b-cue sauce and low sodium teriyaki sauces can also be good choices.
 Replace traditional jellies and jams with the low or sugar-free versions.
 Buy natural peanut butters that don't add extra sugar or large amounts of salt.

 Put baking ingredients in airtight containers.
 Keep the bugs out and the freshness in.